mkhellat/-nika--Development-of-Novel-Quantum-Algorithms/README.md

 ### Team Information:
 Team Member 1:
- - Full Name:
+ - Mohammadreza Khellat:
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx):
+ - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx): WQ24-fvfEVepBZ3Z5pnp

 Team Member 2:
- - Full Name:
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx):

-Team Member 3:
- - Full Name:
+ - Omid Abbasi:
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx):
+ - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx): WQ24-swBRhj7onRJZfRj

 ### Project Solution:
 _Include a comprehensive summary of all important information about your project solution here._
 All necessary code files and any additional information required to judge your project solution should be included in the repository.
+The Quantum algorthm for the Hamiltonian simulation of a 1-dimensional classical system of $N$ coupled oscillators have been thoroughly reviewed.
+In the end, our stratgey for the deployment of the simulation in Classoq has been to prepare a simple encoding, represent the Hamiltonian as a matrix and evolve it using the Suzuki trotterization.

 ### Project Presentation Deck:
 _Upload/ Link a 3min. presentation deck here._